QVGen: Pushing the Limit of Quantized Video Generative Models: More Ablation Studies

+Besides employing $\mW - \gQ_b(\mW)$ to initialize $\mW_\Phi$, we provide an alternative initialization approach that considers both weight and activation effects.
+Specifically, we train each $\mathbf{W}_\Phi$ for $200$ iterations to minimize the quantization error of its corresponding linear layer's output (\emph{i.e.}, $\arg\,\min_{\mathbf{W}_{\Phi}}\|\mathbf{Y}-\hat{\mathbf{Y}}\|^2_F$).
+The resulting layer-wise trained $\mathbf{W}_\Phi$ is then used to initialize $\Phi$.
+As shown in Tab.~\ref{tab:init_phi}, both initialization strategies yield similar performance.
+Therefore, we believe that QVGen is not sensitive to such choices of initialization. \rebuttal{Moreover, we also consider two deliberately suboptimal initialization approaches: zero initialization (\emph{i.e.}, ``$\mathbf{0}$'') and initialization with parameters randomly sampled from a normal distribution (\emph{i.e.}, ``Random'').
+The ``$\mathbf{0}$'' scheme leads to a slight performance degradation, while ``Random'' causes a more noticeable performance drop.
+We attribute this to the fact that ``$\mathbf{0}$'' does not compensate for quantization errors, whereas ``Random'' further injects noise into the model.}

-\section{Complete Results of Tables in Ablation Studies}
+\subsection{Complete Results of Tables in Ablation Studies}

-In Tab.~\ref{tab:components} to Tab.~\ref{tab:decay}, we present the complete ablation results across all $8$ dimensions on VBench~\cite{huang2024vbench}, corresponding to the incomplete versions shown in the ablation study of the main text.
+In Tabs.~\ref{tab:components} to \ref{tab:decay}, we present the complete ablation results across all $8$ dimensions on VBench~\citep{huang2024vbench}, corresponding to the incomplete versions shown in the ablation study of the main text.
 These results are consistent with the analyses provided in the main text.

-\section{Additional Rank-Based Regularization \texorpdfstring{$\vgamma$}{gamma}}
+\subsection{Additional Rank-Based Regularization \texorpdfstring{$\vgamma$}{gamma}}

 In this section, we conduct experiments to validate the superiority of the proposed rank-based regularization compared with additional rank-based regularization.
 As shown in Tab.~\ref{tab:sing}, the setting ``$\text{concat}([1]_{n\times (1-\lambda)r}, [u]_{n\times\lambda r})$'' (adopted in this work) outperforms both ``Random$\times$3'' and ``$\text{concat}([u]_{n\times\lambda r}, [1]_{n\times (1-\lambda)r})$'' by a large margin.
 Moreover, the results in the table confirm our idea that removing $\Phi$ by repeatedly decaying components of $\mW_\Phi$ associated with small singular values maintains performance.
-This also reflects that components associated with small singular values contribute little~\cite{zhang2015acceleratingdeepconvolutionalnetworks, yang2020learninglowrankdeepneural} under the setting of this paper (\emph{i.e.}, jointly training $\Phi$ and the quantized video DM during QAT).
+This also reflects that components associated with small singular values contribute little~\citep{zhang2015acceleratingdeepconvolutionalnetworks, yang2020learninglowrankdeepneural} under the setting of this paper (\emph{i.e.}, jointly training $\Phi$ and the quantized video DM during QAT).